The Genesis of DI Mariner

 Left: Deadly Lies is the book in which Mariner first appears.

 I moved publishers and the DI Mariner mysteries are being republished by Joffe Books with new titles and redesigned covers.
-There is some confusion out there on the internet as on Amazon and other sites you will find references to the old titles.
-Rest assured that you are not missing any stories – the ones in this section are the latest versions.
+There is some confusion out there on the internet as on Amazon and other sites you will find references to the old titles published by Piatkus/Severn House.
+Rest assured that you are not missing any stories – the books in this section are all the latest versions.

 A New Standalone Thriller

 On 19th December 2019 The Truth About Murder was published.
-It’s a standalone thriller featuring two new characters in a new setting.
+It’s a standalone thriller featuring two new characters in a new characters in a new and entirely fictional setting.